Telegram (software): Servers

-Client apps
+Clients

 Telegram has various client apps, some developed by Telegram Messenger LLP and some by the community.
 Most of them are free and open-source and released under the GNU General Public Licence version 2 or 3.
 The official clients support sending any file format extensions.
-The built-in media viewer supports common media formats - JPEG, PNG, WebP for images and H.264 and HEVC in videos in MP4 container and MP3, FLAC, Vorbis, Opus and AAC for audio.
+The built-in media viewer supports common media formats – JPEG, PNG, WebP for images and H.264 and HEVC in videos in MP4 container and MP3, FLAC, Vorbis, Opus and AAC for audio.
+This enables the building of clients for non-traditional platforms like KaiOS (supported by Telekram), or S30+/Mocor Feature phones (still in development).

 In 2021, the Telegram team announced a direct build of its Android app.
 Telegram for Android is available directly from the Telegram website.
 It is automatically updated and will most likely get new versions faster than the apps in the Play Store and App Store.
 A distinctive feature of this version is the ability to view channels/groups on a specific topic without censorship, which cannot be viewed from an app distributed from Google Play or the Apple Store due to their policies.